Bed Trays: Stylish Ideas to Upgrade Your Mornings

 Is it okay to work from bed using a bed tray?

-Will a bed tray clutter my room?
+Will a bed tray make my room feel cluttered?

 Are bed trays safe for kids or seniors?